microsoft/pxt-arcade/docs/courses/csintro1/loops/project.md

 ### ~hint

-### Learn
+#### Learn

-Convert the feedback into a list of features that to implement
+Convert the feedback into a list of features to implement

 1. **Reflect** on the feedback you gathered from users testing your game
 2. **Identify** what features you would like to add based on what the users want